miraland-labs/miraland/docs/src/getstarted/local.md

 ## Create a file system wallet

-To deploy a program with Solana CLI, you will need a Solana wallet with SOL tokens to pay for the cost of transactions.
+To deploy a program with Solana CLI, you will need a Solana wallet with MLN tokens to pay for the cost of transactions.

 Let's create a simple file system wallet for testing: